 William Ricketts Sanctuary Cost, Opening Hours & Map, Mt Dandenong

-Named after the famous explorer William Ricketts, this beautiful sanctuary is a worthy place for a weekend getaway or day trip.
+Named after the famous artist William Ricketts, this beautiful sanctuary is a worthy place for a weekend getaway or day trip.
 There is no entry fee for the sanctuary and all are welcome to this peaceful place of reflection and quiet contemplation.
-Come and explore the sanctuary to understand the explorer’s vision about the Aboriginal culture from intellectual, historical and social point of view.
+Come and explore the sanctuary to understand the artist’s vision about the Aboriginal culture from intellectual, historical and social point of view.

 Nestled in a charming ferny glade area of the Dandenong Ranges, William Ricketts Sanctuary is a serene setting boasting tranquillity and beauty of nature.
 This natural setting welcomes visitors from all across Australia and abroad.